Build-Week-Expat-Journal-01/expat-back-end/README.md

   status: 'fail',
   message: 'Invalid input fields.'
 }
 desc: one or more required key/value of the request object are missing.
-Ex: username field is missing in the request.
+Ex: username field is missing.

 2.
 statusCode: 400